replicatedhq/kots.io/content/reference/template-functions/static-context.md

 ```go
 func NoProxy() string
 ```
-NoProxy returns the comma-separated list of no-proxy addresses that kotsadm is configured to use.
+NoProxy returns the comma-separated list of no-proxy addresses that the Admin Console is configured to use.
 ```yaml
 repl{{ NoProxy }}
 ```